Georgia Tech Yellow Jackets baseball: History

-Baseball is a very successful sport at Georgia Tech, where it is one of the premier baseball teams in the NCAA.
 Georgia Tech baseball is notable for its high-scoring offenses and stout defenses.
 Before Tech had its own baseball field, it played at Brisbine Park.

-A notable game was played in 1916, when the Cumberland College Bulldogs routed the Yellow Jackets 22-0.
-Seeking to avenge this loss, Georgia Tech baseball coach John Heisman, who was also the football coach at the time, invoked the two schools' previously-agreed-upon scheduling contract that obligated Cumberland to play Georgia Tech in football.
-The resultant game became the most lopsided victory ever in the history of college football, carrying a score of 222-0 in favor of Georgia Tech.
+A notable game was played in 1916, when the Cumberland College Bulldogs routed the Yellow Jackets 22–0.
+Seeking to avenge this loss, Georgia Tech baseball coach John Heisman, who was also the football coach at the time, invoked the two schools' previously agreed-upon scheduling contract that obligated Cumberland to play Georgia Tech in football.
+The resultant game became the most lopsided victory ever in the history of college football, carrying a score of 222–0 in favor of Georgia Tech.

-The team's success is guided by head coach Danny Hall.
-Danny Hall has coached Tech since 1994 and has posted 1,039 wins over that span.
-He has led Georgia Tech to 20 years of NCAA regional play and its only three College World Series appearances in 1994, 2002, and 2006.
+The team's success was guided by great head coaches Jim Luck, Jim Morris, and Danny Hall.
+Luck was head coach from 1962–1981 and helped grow Georgia Tech baseball from an afterthought of a program into a solid regional program.
+Jim Morris was head coach from 1982–1993 and turned GT baseball into a national brand, winning four conference titles in a row from 1985–1988.
+After Morris left Tech for Miami, Danny Hall coached Tech from 1994 and posted over 1,000 wins over that span.
+He led Georgia Tech to over 20 years of NCAA regional play and its only three College World Series appearances in 1994, 2002, and 2006.

-The baseball team, under Hall, has become an annual contender for the ACC regular season and tournament titles winning each four and three times respectively.
+The current coach of Yellow Jacket baseball is James Ramsey, in his first season.